Doctor Aybolit: Influence

 The poems Aybolit and Barmaley generated a number of Russian catchphrases such as "Nu spasibo tebe, Aybolit!"
 (Thanks to you, Aybolit), "Ne hodite, deti, v Afriku gulyat" (Children, don't go to Africa for a stroll).
 They were also the inspiration for the Barmaley Fountain in Stalingrad.

 In 1967 Richard N. Coe published a loose English adaptation in verse entitled Doctor Concocter.
 It starts: "Doctor Concocter sits under a tree, He's ever so clever, he has a degree!"

-A living prototype of the character was Chukovsky's acquaintance, the Vilnian Jewish doctor Zemach Shabad (1864–1935), to whom a monument was dedicated in Vilnius on 16 May 2007.
-In Lithuanian language, Doctor Aybolit is called Daktaras Aiskauda.
+Monuments

+Many towns have statues of Doctor Aybolit.